-By default, OpenL Tablets applies the

-org.openl.rules.ruleservice.core.interceptors.converters.SPRToPlainConverterAdvice interceptor to all spreadsheet table methods that return SpreadsheetResult and org.openl.rules.ruleservice.core.interceptors.converters.VariationResultSPRToPlainConverterAdvice interceptor to all variations methods that correspond to spreadsheet table methods that return SpreadsheetResult.
+By default, OpenL Tablets applies the org.openl.rules.ruleservice.core.interceptors.converters.SPRToPlainConverterAdvice interceptor to all spreadsheet table methods that return SpreadsheetResult.
 These annotations transform the spreadsheet table result to the generated Java bean and return it instead of SpreadsheetResult.

-Note: If any interceptor is used on the method, the SPRToPlainConverterAdvice or VariationResultSPRToPlainConverterAdvice interceptors must be added manually to keep default behavior.
+Note: If any interceptor is used on the method, the SPRToPlainConverterAdvice interceptor must be added manually to keep default behavior.

-To change default behavior, define @
+To change default behavior, define

-org.openl.rules.ruleservice.core.interceptors.annotations.ServiceCallAfterInterceptor with an empty value on the method to return SpreadsheetResult.
+@org.openl.rules.ruleservice.core.interceptors.annotations.ServiceCallAfterInterceptor with an empty value on the method to return SpreadsheetResult.